FiloSottile/mkcert/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report 🐞
 about: Did mkcert not work as intended?
+Is it broken in a certain environment?
 title: ''
 labels: ''
 assignees: ''